Carbon-carbon bonds

 A single bond

 Most bonds that carbon form are single bonds.
-Single bond simply means sharing one pair of bonding electrons between two atoms and is represented by one line.
+Single bond simply means sharing one pair of bonding electrons between two atoms and is represented by a single line.

 Two carbon atoms forming a single bond